Heatstroke: First aid

 Heatstroke can occur without any previous heat-related condition, such as heat exhaustion.
 Heatstroke signs and symptoms include:

-- Changes in mental status or behavior, such as confusion, agitation, slurred speech
+- Changes in mental status or behavior, such as confusion, agitation and slurred speech

 - Hot, dry skin or heavy sweating